 Let’s take a look at both these ways.

-If you prefer to learn from a video tutorial, click here, or scroll down to the bottom of this page to watch an embedded version of the video.
+If you prefer to learn from a video tutorial, click here, or watch an embedded version of the video.

 This is method demonstrated in a video by Purl Soho.
 I don’t know who is the inventor of this approach to centering a decrease, but I think it is quite an ingenious solution to this problem.